Arctic Connections Fund: form and guidance

 Projects of particular interest, and given added weighting during the assessment process, will address one (or more) of the following themes:

-Applicants are invited to set out how their project reflects on and addresses the social, cultural and economic effects of the COVID-19 pandemic.
+Applicants are invited to set out how their project reflects on and addresses the social, cultural and economic effects of the cost crisis.

 Engagement and collaboration with Indigenous Peoples’ organisations is encouraged.

-Once the project has been completed, grant holders will be required to provide a report on the achievements and outcomes of the project.
+Grant holders will be required to provide a mid-project report in January 2024.
+An end-of-project report on the achievements and outcomes of the project will also be required.
 These will be used to evaluate the success of the Arctic Connections Fund and will be published on our website.